sblanck/smagexp/README.md

 Step by step example of a micro-array meta-analysis
 ------------------------
-###
+### Data used in this example

 The full history of this example is available at  :
 ```
 https://github.com/sblanck/smagexp/blob/master/examples/Galaxy-History-Micro-array-meta-analysis-history.tar.gz
 ```
-Data used in this example are extracted from the GEO dataset GSE13601.
+Some .CEL files are are extracted from the GEO dataset GSE13601.
 We picked up 6 .CEL (to simplify the example) which can be found here
 ```
 https://github.com/sblanck/smagexp/raw/master/examples/GSM342582.CEL
 https://github.com/sblanck/smagexp/raw/master/examples/GSM342583.CEL